CAF - West Midlands Trains Class 196

 Mobile app for more connectivity, flexibility and availability

-As part of the real-time passenger information system, Televic Rail will provide a new mobile app to increase the staff’s connectivity, flexibility and availability.
+As part of the real-time passenger information system, Televic GSP will provide a new mobile app to increase the staff’s connectivity, flexibility and availability.
 From now on, the train staff can easily interact with the driver from any location on the train, give direct support to passengers who have activated the alarm and share emergency location coordinates.

 Other features include: